-If a password error occurs, the protection system will be activated.
 To view the policy setting on the Gcap, use the show bruteforce-protection command.
-After a certain number of failures, the account will be locked.

 To unlock it: either wait, or use the system unlock command with a higher privilege level account.

 - Make an initial connection to the GCap (see Procedure for direct connection to GCap). - Learn the name of the GCap or its IP address (see Procedure for viewing network interface settings gcp0and gcp1).